Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 Scotty Cameron Super Select Newport 2 Putter

 Scotty Cameron Newport and Newport 2, (which is just a slightly more squared-off body aesthetic, for the most part) putters have dominated the top-end of the marketplace basically since their introduction in the 1990s.
-The design takes the classic PING Anser putter and puts every high-end spin on it that Scotty can.
+The design takes the classic PING Anser putter and puts every high-end spin on it that Scotty Cameron can.

 RELATED: Most Forgiving Putters With Expert Reviews